ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

    -  For Pixhawk v4, set the :ref:`ARSPD_PIN <ARSPD_PIN>` parameter to 4 in the Advanced Parameter
       List and select "Write Parameters".

-For other Flight Controllers
+For other  autopilots:

 - Many have an analog RSSI input pin that can serve as the analog airspeed sensor input.

 .. note:: Most analog sensors output a signal from 0 to 5V, but most RSSI inputs are 3.3V maximum.
 If you will never exceed ~60% of the sensor's maximum speed output (normally ~ 200mph for 5V), you will not exceed that rating.
-However, if you might or just want to be absolutely safe, you can use a 2:1 resistive voltage divider on the signal before applying to the flight controller RSSI input pin.
+However, if you might or just want to be absolutely safe, you can use a 2:1 resistive voltage divider on the signal before applying to the autopilot RSSI input pin.

 APM 2
 -----